THE SERVICE VEHICLE:

 If you already have one, the advantage of a nice truck or van is obvious, and will certainly help establish a professional image.
 Adding magnetic door signs at about $100 is a very effective way to help promote and brand your image, well worth the money and will also get you extra business.

-Be sure to declare a portion your car or truck as used for business purposes with you insurance company.
+Be sure to declare a portion of your car or truck as used for business purposes with your insurance company.
 If you have a claim and they investigate and find you were out on a service call, they will deny your claim.
 I was able to add my vehicle to my existing policy with no increase in premium.
 Results will vary from state to state.

 Inventory is a whole subject unto itself, but I started out with about $250 worth of the most basic parts and tools mainly based on the list from Uncle Harry.

-I tried to carry the common things that the customer would expect me to have on hand like, fuses, thermostats, belts and switches, with a few other frequently needed items peppered in like motor couplers, universal inlet valves, and defrost timers.
+I tried to carry the common things that the customer would expect me to have on hand like, fuses, thermostats, belts, and switches, with a few other, frequently needed items peppered in like motor couplers, universal inlet valves, and defrost timers.

 Depending on the appliance parts vendors in your area, and turnaround times ordering online, you will be surprised how little you need to stock at first.
 Let the local parts house or online supplier hold your inventory for you until you get more established.

 You will eventually get tired of running to the parts house or waiting for online parts to be shipped for your most frequent repairs, and making two trips to the customer’s home, and start holding more inventory yourself.

 I started out with 500 nice, glossy, full color, two-sided business cards from nextdayflyers.com for around $30 shipped, 500 carbonless invoices from carbonlessondemand.com for around $50 shipped, and self-sticking magnetic business card blanks (in bulk) at about 30 cents each.